allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 }
 ```
 **Keeping aggregate encapsulation, rating ★★★:**
-We don’t need to create a code that breaks the encapsulation of the aggregate.<br>
+We don’t need to create code that breaks the encapsulation of the aggregate.<br>
 **No additional code in the aggregate, rating ★☆☆:**
 The amount of additional code is large and increases proportionally to the size of the aggregate.<br>
 **Simplicity of the infrastructure code, rating ★★★:**
-The code is generally easy, the only disadvantage can be state readers, whose number increases with the number of the aggregate components.
+The code is generally simple, the only disadvantage can be state readers, whose number increases with the number of the aggregate components.

 ## Summary
 Let’s summarize all methods for persisting aggregate state in the form of a table.